Developing Effective Practice

 The module aims to develop an appreciation, through a range of guest professionals of the working practices of contemporary agencies who work with children, young people and their families.
 It will l also examine the professional relationships between families and agencies in a range of contexts.

 It also provides practical experiences, of issues involved in working with children, young people and their families, as students will undertake a placement which aims to offer first -hand experience of a work or voluntary setting and develop an awareness of the demands of that setting.
 It will provide opportunities to interact and develop transferable skills in communication and professional behaviour in a formal or informal environment.
 It also gives students an opportunity to reflect on your own career path.

 The module will include: • an analysis of issues related to developing professional partnerships, based on social-work framework of analyzing knowledge, values and skills, and a study of the roles and responsibilities of key people providing services to children, young people and families.
 During the first semester: • a range of multi-agency professionals will address the students about the development of successful partnerships with children and young people and their families.
 During semester two: • students will find themselves a placement and undertake a period of work in an appropriate setting.
 This could take the form of a day a week, half a day a week or a series of activities of varied duration.
-Evidence of attendance will be required. • Students will be required to present a 15 minute individual seminar presentation based on their experiences with supporting evidence, and complete a report synthesising their learning from the experience, with their academic knowledge, reflecting on the practical skills gained through their experiences and how this relates to their future career pathway.
+Evidence of attendance will be required.

 A satisfactory knowledge and understanding of effective working practices and partnerships in context of organizations that provide for children, young people and families, and the ability to reflect and evaluate their own contribution during a relevant work placement.
 Show an ability to identify the roles and responsibilities of key practitioners and understand the issues involved in providing quality services for children and young people.